SharePoint/sp-dev-docs/docs/solution-guidance/elevated-privileges-in-sharepoint-add-ins.md

 ### Low-trust authorization

 Your add-in can use low-trust authorization when using the Microsoft Azure Access Control Service (ACS) to establish trust between your provider-hosted add-in and either your Office 365 site or your on-premises SharePoint farm.
 You can learn more at [Three authorization systems for SharePoint Add-ins 2013](https://msdn.microsoft.com/en-us/library/office/dn790706.aspx).

+> [!IMPORTANT]
+> Azure Access Control (ACS), a service of Azure Active Directory (Azure AD), will be retired on November 7, 2018.
+This retirement does not impact SharePoint add-in model which is using `https://accounts.accesscontrol.windows.net` hostname, which is not impacted by this retirement.
+See more details on this from [Impact of Azure Access Control retirement for SharePoint add-ins](https://dev.office.com/blogs/impact-of-azure-access-control-deprecation-for-sharepoint-add-ins).

 To get a reference to the [ClientContext](https://msdn.microsoft.com/en-us/library/office/microsoft.sharepoint.client.clientcontext.aspx) object, your add-in should:

 1. Get the access token by using TokenHelper.GetAppOnlyAccessToken.